 - Commercial entrances: In commercial projects, emphasize building entrances with architectural details and/or enhanced transparency. - Primary and secondary entrances: Locate main entrances to face onto public streets or the Town Square.
-Secondary building entrances are encouraged to access pedestrian connections and side streets. - LD-P.19 Flexible Ground Floor Space.
+Secondary building entrances are encouraged to access pedestrian connections and side streets. - LD-P.22 Flexible Ground Floor Space.
 Design ground floor spaces to accommodate a variety of uses, by providing spaces of sufficient size and equipped with necessary building infrastructure (gas lines, ventilation, water, etc.) for food service establishments.

-- LD-P.20 Parking.
-In the Town Square District, allow for on-site underground, podium, or tucked-under parking, or within additional smaller (1-2 story) parking decks. - LD-P.21 Phasing.
-Encourage sites shown as Phase 1 in Figure 4-2 to develop prior to those shown as Phase 2. - LD-P.22 Retail Uses.
-Allow retail uses in the Town Square District on the ground floor and upper floors. - LD-P.23 Office Uses.
+LD-P.23 Parking.
+In the Town Square District, allow for on-site underground, podium, or tucked-under parking, or within additional smaller (1-2 story) parking decks.

+- LD-P.24 Phasing.
+Encourage sites shown as Phase 1 in Figure 4-2 to develop prior to those shown as Phase 2. - LD-P.25 Retail Uses.
+Allow retail uses in the Town Square District on the ground floor and upper floors. - LD-P.26 Office Uses.
 In areas without the Active Ground Floor Use Overlay, allow office on all floors.
-In areas with the active ground floor use overlay, allow office on all floors except the ground floor.

-- LD-P.24 Residential Uses in Town Square District.
-Allow residential only on upper floors in the Town Square District. - LD-P.25 Live-Work.
+In areas with the active ground floor use overlay, allow office on all floors except the ground floor. - LD-P.27 Residential Uses in Town Square District.
+Allow residential only on upper floors in the Town Square District. - LD-P.28 Live-Work.
 Allow housing units on top of commercial uses to be used as live-work units.
-Live-work units are not permitted on the ground floor. - LD-P.26 Community Destination.
-Encourage land uses that will make the Town Square District a community destination, including entertainment uses, hotel, meeting spaces, and food halls. - LD-P.27 Existing Library Building.
-Retain the existing Pleasanton Public Library building with the objective of repurposing the building for a commercial or public use. - LD-P.28 Driveways and Access.
-Allow driveways and access roads in the Town Square District to connect to Bernal Avenue, Old Bernal Avenue, Main Street, and new roads in the Town Square District. - LD-P.29 Downtown Compatibility.
+Live-work units are not permitted on the ground floor. - LD-P.29 Community Destination.
+Encourage land uses that will make the Town Square District a community destination, including entertainment uses, hotel, meeting spaces, and food halls. - LD-P.30 Existing Library Building.
+The existing Pleasanton Public Library building should be retained, with the objective of repurposing it for a commercial or public use, including potentially as City Hall, as determined by the outcomes of the Civic Center phasing plan. - LD-P.31 Driveways and Access.
+Allow driveways and access roads in the Town Square District to connect to Bernal Avenue, Old Bernal Avenue, Main Street, and new roads in the Town Square District.

+- LD-P.32 Downtown Compatibility.
 Ensure that development within the Town Square District reflects one or more of the styles of traditional architecture found in the downtown as well as the high-quality design and construction standards of the Downtown Design Guidelines.
-The perceived size and scale of new buildings should be in keeping with that of existing buildings located elsewhere within the downtown. - LD-P.30 Pedestrian Pathways.
+The perceived size and scale of new buildings should be in keeping with that of existing buildings located elsewhere within the downtown.

+- LD-P.33 Pedestrian Pathways.
 Establish pedestrian pathways throughout the district that provide direct and comfortable access between district parking, sidewalks, and the Town Square and to the rest of the downtown, the ACE station, and the Fairgrounds.

-LD-P.31 Town Square.
+- LD-P.34 Town Square.

 Establish a

 public open

-space area in the
+space area in

-new Town
+the new Town

 Square District.